Dr. Hemant Sharma

 Up to 10 % patients can have occult fracture.
 Sometimes it is difficult to convince the family but further moralities like CT and MRI are extremely useful in such cases.

-We in W Pratiksha hospital offer a formal assessment by geriatrician and have a hip fracture care programme where patients are rapidly optimized for fitness of surgery and set goals before the surgery for early mobilization and return to pre-injury level.
+We in Dr Hemant Sharma hospital offer a formal assessment by geriatrician and have a hip fracture care programme where patients are rapidly optimized for fitness of surgery and set goals before the surgery for early mobilization and return to pre-injury level.
 The team consists of senior orthopedic surgeon, pain specialist, ortho-geriatricians, physiotherapist and occupational therapists.
 The multidisciplinary review continues till the discharge and lot of focus is targeted towards falls prevention and improved bone health.
 In addition, patients and those caring for them are also educated about after care.

 Delay to surgery increases mortality and morbidity after hip fracture due to associated medical complications, i.e., thromboembolic events or cardiopulmonary complications.
 We recommend that operation is not delayed more than 48 hours from admission to hospital.
 Perform surgery on the day of, or the day after, admission.
 These patients take priority over the others surgeries listed.
 Identify and treat correctable comorbidities immediately so that surgery is not delayed by conditions which are correctable like low hemoglobin, electrolyte imbalance, dehydration, diabetes control, correctable heart conditions and acute chest problems must be corrected before surgery.
+The risk of mortality (at 30 days and 1 year) is decreased in patients with hip fracture who undergo early (<48 hours) surgery compared to delayed.

 Whatever surgical procedure is undertaken we aim to allow full weight bearing in the immediate post-operative period.
 Some people have half hip replacement of full hip replacement depending upon the age and activity level.
 This procedure is indicated for displaced fracture neck of femur.